 - Lower than average body mass index (BMI)

 Many studies suggest these factors can be associated with, but do not cause, Dupuytren’s disease.
 Other studies do not show these associations.

 How is Dupuytren's Contracture treated?

 There is currently no cure for Dupuytren's contracture.
 Often no treatment is required.
 Some methods have been investigated for the treatment of Dupuytren's contracture where the disorder is painful or interferes with the use of the hand.
-These include among others, medications, physical therapy, fasciotomy, enzyme injections, vitamin E, radiation or ultrasound therapy, steroid injection, or collagenolytic agents.
-Some of these treatments have resulted in more effectiveness than others, but none have been scientifically proven yet.
-For an accurately diagnosed case of Dupuytren's contracture, the widely accepted treatment to date is surgery.
+These treatments include medications, physical therapy, fasciotomy, enzyme injections, radiation therapy, steroid injection, or collagenolytic agents.
+Some of these treatments are more effective than others, but none have been scientifically proven yet.
+Currently, surgery is the widely accepted treatment for an accurately diagnosed case of Dupuytren's contracture.
+The disease may recur within 10 years of surgery.